 The people were really friendly; they gave me acknowledgments as I rode by.

 I turned off CA13 onto Ruta 5.
 Ruta 5 started very smooth winding its way high into the hills, through the clouds I gazed at the panoramic views on either side.
-All of a sudden the road turned into gravel and rock and progressively got worse.
+All of a sudden, the road turned into gravel and rock and progressively got worse.
 The road was getting steeper, rockier and there were more and more pot holes.
 At one point the road resembled a steep riverbed minus the water.
 After I had gotten to the top of a steep, physically demanding section I decided to have a rest.
 I put the side stand down and stepped off Winston.
 In slow motion Winston was overpowered by gravity and over he and I went.

 It was 3:30 in the afternoon and darkness falls around 5:30, I had 2 hours of daylight left.
 The clock was ticking.
 I needed to get Winston up, the trouble was the side stand was down and jammed into the rock.
 The only way to get Winston up was to lift him on his side stand.
 This seemed almost impossible.
 I got my hammer out of the pannier and started to try and break the rock to free the side stand.
 Every time I broke a piece of the rock Winston slid down hill and the side stand remained jammed.
 I hadn’t seen any one on this road for hours.

-When the guys had left I loaded the gear back onto Winston and we were off again.
+When the guys had left, I loaded the gear back onto Winston and we were off again.

 The riding was all first gear only averaging 20km per hour; it took a couple of hours to get back onto a tar sealed road.
-By this time it was dark and the rain started to really poor heavily.
+By this time, it was dark and the rain started too really poor heavily.
 Visibility was really bad, with the rain hitting my eyes, the glare of the occasional headlight; the twisting potholed wet roads made for a dangerous bit of riding.
 I could think of better things to be doing.

 I finally arrived in a town but no hotels so I moved on towards the next one.
-Finally there it was, a lit hotel sign, shining through the dark, with the waves of rain being illuminated like a fairy lights.
+Finally, there it was, a lit hotel sign, shining through the dark, with the waves of rain being illuminated like a fairy lights.
 I was attracted to it like a moth to a light.
 Sanctuary at last!

 Today was a day of contrasts.
 I headed south for Chichicastenango.
 Chichicastenango is in the hills and it is said that the population there have the purest Mayan bloodline.